Borealiscodes/NDH-Core/README.md

 - Safety Spaces
 - Pins

-This dual‑layer model is formally integrated in the **Unified Navigation Spine**.
+These modules form the **internal cosmology engine** that powers the entire system.

 ---

-## 🌈 3.
+# 🌕 2.
 Unified Navigation Spine

-The authoritative navigation structure for the entire system is located at:
+The authoritative navigation structure for the dual‑layer system is located at:

 ```
 /NAVIGATION_SPINE.md